Jersey City, New Jersey: Colleges and universities

 Jersey City is home to several institutions of higher education.

-New Jersey City University (NJCU) is a state public university on the West Side of the city.
-Chartered in 1927 as "New Jersey State Normal School at Jersey City", it originally specialized in teacher education and first awarded a Bachelor of Science degree in education.
-A. Harry Moore School school opened in the 1930s as the one of the first public schools in the United States specifically constructed for students with multiple disabilities.
-Since 1963, the school is part of NJCU's campus and is a laboratory school for its Special Education program.
+Kean Jersey City is a state public university on the West Side of the city that is part of Kean University.
+Formerly known as New Jersey City University (NJCU), the school was chartered in 1927 as "New Jersey State Normal School at Jersey City", it originally specialized in teacher education and first awarded a Bachelor of Science degree in education.
+A. Harry Moore School school opened in the 1930s as one of the first public schools in the United States specifically constructed for students with multiple disabilities.
+Since 1963, the school is part of the Kean Jersey City campus and is a laboratory school for its Special Education program.

 Saint Peter's University is a private Jesuit university on the West Side of Jersey City.
 It was founded as "Saint Peter's College" by the Society of Jesus in 1872 as a liberal arts college in the Paulus Hook neighborhood.

-Hudson County Community College, established in 1974 as the first "contract" college in New Jersey, is a public community college located on an urban style campus in Journal Square offering courses to help students transition into a larger university.
+Hudson County Community College, established in 1974 as the first "contract" college in New Jersey, is a public community college located on an urban-style campus in Journal Square offering courses to help students transition into a larger university.

 Rutgers University offers MBA classes through the Rutgers Business School at Harborside Financial Center.

-New Jersey Institute of Technology offers M.S. programs in artificial intelligence, computer science, data science and cyber security at the Ying Wu College of Computing at 101 Hudson Street at Exchange Place.
+New Jersey Institute of Technology (NJIT) offers M.S. programs in artificial intelligence, computer science, data science and cyber security at the Ying Wu College of Computing at 101 Hudson Street at Exchange Place.